mcruz206/LearnAI-Bootcamp/lab02.3-cognitive_services/README.md

 This workshop is meant for an AI Developer on Azure.
 Since this is a half-day workshop, there are certain things you need before you arrive.

 Firstly, you should have experience with Visual Studio.
 We will be using it for everything we are building in the workshop, so you should be familiar with [how to use it](https://docs.microsoft.com/en-us/visualstudio/ide/visual-studio-ide) to create applications.
 Additionally, this is not a class where we teach you how to code or develop applications.
-We assume you know how to code in C# (you can learn [here](https://mva.microsoft.com/en-us/training-courses/c-fundamentals-for-absolute-beginners-16169?l=Lvld4EQIC_2706218949)), but you do not know how to implement advanced Search and NLP (natural language processing) solutions.
+We assume you know how to code in C# (you can learn [here](https://mva.microsoft.com/en-us/training-courses/c-fundamentals-for-absolute-beginners-16169?l=Lvld4EQIC_2706218949)), but you do not know how to implement solutions with Cognitive Services.

 Secondly, you should have experience with the portal and be able to create resources (and spend money) on Azure.
 We will not be providing Azure passes for this workshop.

 ## Intro

 We're going to build an end-to-end scenario that allows you to pull in your own pictures, use Cognitive Services to find objects and people in the images, figure out how those people are feeling, and store all of that data into a NoSQL Store (DocumentDB).
-In a continuation of this lab, TODO: add link to lab, we will use that NoSQL Store to populate an Azure Search index, and then build a Bot Framework bot using LUIS to allow easy, targeted querying.
+In a continuation of this lab, `lab02.4-luis_and_search`, we will use that NoSQL Store to populate an Azure Search index, and then build a Bot Framework bot using LUIS to allow easy, targeted querying.

 ## Architecture